cnorick/curse-of-strahd-notes/Misc/Peoples and Lore/Vallaki Lore.md

 	- [ ] Legend has it that a dragon died there long, long ago
 - [ ] South of town is a village that has been abandoned for decades
 	- [ ] Its burgomaster committed some terrible offense and incurred the wrath of [[Strahd Von Zarovich|Strahd]]
+- [ ] It is rumored that [[Vargas Vallakovich|The Baron]] will occasionally personally punish certain prisoners in his own home
+	- [ ] Most believe these to be untrue stories spread by evil dissenters